Top

 What food do Myanmar people eat - Is it safe to eat anywhere?

-spicy.
-Myanmar people eat a lot of rice, fish, "Ngapi" (fermented fish
+oily or spicy.
+Myanmar people eat a lot of rice, fish, "Ngapi"

 "Mohingha" (fish soup with rice noodles) is a favorite food and well